zuzann18/Predictive-Analysis-of-FIFA/README.md

 # World Cup Analysis Project

 ## Overview
 This project aims to analyze and predict outcomes of the FIFA World Cup, leveraging a data-driven approach to explore patterns, performances, and predict future match results.
-Through meticulous data processing and model building, we uncover insights into the dynamics of football's most prestigious tournament.

 ## Objectives
 - To analyze historical data of World Cup matches.
 - To predict match outcomes based on statistical modeling.

+## Predictive Modeling:
+Feature Engineering: New features were engineered, including FIFA rankings and match-specific variables like team groupings for the World Cup.
+These features are predictors that significantly influence match outcomes and were included to enhance model accuracy.

 ## Technologies Used
 - **Jupyter Notebook**: For interactive data analysis and model development.